PureATP (Pure Adenosine 5'-Triphosphate Disodium)

 Athletic Performance (Extrapolated Evidence)

-PureATP delivers same active molecule (disodium ATP) as PEAK ATP — performance effects theoretically similar, though specific PureATP RCTs are limited compared to PEAK ATP's documented evidence base.
+PureATP delivers same active molecule (disodium ATP) as peak ATP — performance effects theoretically similar, though specific PureATP RCTs are limited compared to peak ATP's documented evidence base.

 Energy Support